Byron Center Meats (Mobile) Butchering Cancelation Form

 616-669-1212 (Beef, Bison)

-616-893-2384 (Beef, Pork, Bison) Our 2023 schedule is full, but if you would like to be put on a waitlist for potential cancellations, please fill out this form.
-For 2024 requests, please text 616-893-2384 with details of what type of animal and how many and the approximate month you’re looking for harvesting and someone will get back with you.
+616-893-2384 (Beef, Pork, Bison) The schedule for 2025 opened on June 1, 2024 and is full.
+To be put on a waitlist for potential cancellations, please fill out this form.
 If we confirm the number of animals within 14 days of your appointment, and there are less animals at the actual appointment, you will be charged up to 50% of the charges for those “no show” animals.
-The 2024 butchering schedule opened for texted requests on June 1, 2023.

 Byron Center Meats Custom Butchering

 Our Byron Center Meats Custom Butchering mobile truck (pictured below) is in production on Thursdays.
-We have received our USDA grant of inspection for USDA inspected slaughter.
-Read a recent article from Michigan State University about “Making It In Michigan” that features our new truck.
+We have our USDA grant of inspection for USDA inspected slaughter.
+This article from Michigan State University about “Making It In Michigan” that features our truck.
 Check back here for progress updates on the mobile butchering truck or email info@byroncentermeats.com and share your contact information to be added to a list of interested producers.

 Pricing Your Animal